planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Check Modifiers

 These are Bonuses (+D) or Penalties (-D) to a dice pool.
 For example, +2D means add two dice, and -2D means take two away.
 Die bonuses and penalties typically stick with the character regardless of the situation.
-Players should expect +1D to +3D for proper tools or strategy, and do not suffer penalties aside from their wounds.
+Players can expect +1D to +3D for proper tools or strategy, and do not suffer penalties aside from their wounds.

 Modifiers can also apply to the Difficulty of a Check.
 Raising or lowering Difficulty tends to reflect the situation instead of the character.
 Difficulty tweaking is mostly a tool for the Guide.
 For example, rain-slicked streets may raise the Difficulty of a foot chase, and partial cover adds to POISE versus most attacks.